 This implicit moral equivalence is a core assumption of the conservative movement: that liberal activists and corporate lobbyists are just competing interest groups.
 If you accept that premise, then it is much easier to side with Big Tobacco (they create jobs, after all) than, say, cancer patients and their trial lawyers, who gum up the legal system.
 And it extends to the conservative mindset on almost every issue: environmentalists versus ExxonMobil, Mothers Against Drunk Driving versus Anheuser Busch, even anti-war activists versus Halliburton and Lockheed Martin.
 But this worldview is inherently corrupt.
 Some liberal Senators may be arrogant showboats, but when tackling the effects of smoking, they are showboating for a worthy cause.
 This is not same thing as shilling for an industry that kills an estimated 440,000 Americans annually.
 In both cases, someone is after a sort of personal gain.
 But, for one side, serving the public interest is the ultimate intention.
 For the other it is completely irrelevant.

 While the portrayal of liberal crusaders as primarily, even exclusively, self-interested underpins much of contemporary conservative thought, the bogus personal-freedom argument Naylor makes in congressional testimony at the movie's dénouement is even more central to conservative thinking.
 Many films express their views on the issue at hand through a protagonist's windy speech and this is one of them.
 In the film's climactic Senate hearing, Naylor asserts that anti-smoking education is properly the role of schools -- but more so of parents, and that should obviate the need for graphic warning labels on cigarette packs.
 This is a classic libertarian trope requiring labels about a product's dangers usurps a parent's role in raising their children.
-Yet there is no mention of the tobacco industry's decades-long efforts to hinder responsible parenting and education about smoking by hiding the evidence of smoking's effects, nor the fact that it's the efforts of those whiny activists and image-conscious liberal politicians who changed the tobacco industry's message from "people should smoke" to
+Yet there is no mention of the tobacco industry's decades-long efforts to hinder responsible parenting and education about smoking by hiding the evidence of smoking's effects, nor the fact that it's the efforts of those whiny activists and image-conscious liberal politicians who changed the tobacco industry's message from "people should smoke" to "it's bad for you, but it's your choice."

 You may also like: